Decorative Birdhouses – A Recycled Greeting Card Craft

 • Other decorations: silk flowers and miniature birds

-Supplies To Make A Birdhouse Stand (optional)
+Supplies To Make The Stand (optional)

 How to Make Decorative Birdhouses – 3 Easy Steps

-STEP 1:
+STEP 1: paint

-Start by painting your wooden birdhouses in any color you like.
+Start by painting your birdhouses in any color you like.
 I used white chalk paint mixed with acrylic paint to make pastel colors.

 Horizontal photo of a craft wood birdhouse being paintied a light peach to make a birdhouse wreath.